cosmos/gravity-bridge/module/x/gravity/spec/04_messages.md

 - The validator is unknown
 - The validator is not in the active set
-- If the creation of attestation fails
+- If the creation of ethereumEventVoteRecord fails

 ### MsgWithdrawClaim